Photos & Filming

 Guidelines for parents who wish to photograph or film their child's participation at school events

-'Use your camera or phone in keeping with our school values of respect, courtesy and responsibility'
+'Please use your camera or phone in keeping with our school values of respect, courtesy and responsibility'

 We understand that as parents you like to film /photograph your children.
 In the vast majority of cases, photography and filming of events such as sports days, nativities and school plays are a source of innocent pleasure and pride for families, that can enhance self-esteem for children and provide a lasting reminder of their participation and success.
-However we have a duty of care to safeguard your children.
-By following some simple guidelines the school and parents can work together to ensure that children are protected, school safeguarding policies are adhered to and the law is complied with.
+However, we have a duty of care to safeguard your children.
+By following some simple guidelines, the school and parents can work together to ensure that children are protected, school safeguarding policies are adhered to and the law is complied with.

 - Remember that parents/carers and others, attend school events at the invitation of the Head Teacher and Governing Body.

-- The Headteacher and Governing Body have the responsibility to decide the conditions that will apply so that children are kept safe and that the performance is not disrupted and children and staff not distracted.
+- The Headteacher and Governing Body have the responsibility to decide the conditions that will apply so that children are kept safe and that the performance is not disrupted and children and staff are not distracted.

 - Parents and carers can use photographs and videos taken at a school event for their private, personal use only.
 Where children other than their own are present within the photograph/recording such photos or videos must not be sold and must not be put on to social media or the internet.
 To do so would break Data Protection legislation.
-Recording or/photographing other than for your own private use would require the consent of all the other parents whose children may be included in the images.
-In addition to this consideration, the school strongly urges parents and carers to consider the safeguarding implications of posting images of their children on social media or the internet.
+Recording/photographing other than for your own private use would require the consent of all the other parents whose children may be included in the images.
+In addition to this consideration, the school strongly urges parents and carers to consider the safeguarding implications of posting images of their own children on social media or the internet.

 - Parents and carers must follow guidance from staff as to when photography and videoing is permitted and where to stand in order to minimise disruption to the event.